Stop the

 May 19, 2026

-One day after announcing the settlement, an addendum was added to the DOJ website, signed by Acting AG Blanche, without a dedicated press release.
-It was discovered when reporters noticed a new hyperlink in the existing DOJ announcement.
+The day after the DOJ announces the settlement, an additional order appears on their website, signed by Acting AG Blanche.
+It was discovered when reporters noticed a new PDF in the existing DOJ announcement.

-The addendum permanently bars the IRS from auditing any tax returns filed by Trump, his family members, and affiliated businesses — for any matters "currently pending or that could be pending."
+The short document declares that the U.S. is "forever barred and precluded" from pursuing any "examinations or similar or related reviews" of tax returns filed by President Trump, his family, and affiliated businesses — as well as any matters "currently pending or that could be pending."

-QUESTION What would prevent more settlement addendums from quietly appearing on DOJ's website, at any time, of any scope?
-Do the legislative and judicial branches have any check on ostensibly self-serving executive "settlements"?
+QUESTION What would prevent additional settlement orders from appearing on DOJ's website, at any time, of any scope?
+Do the legislative or judicial branches have any check on ostensibly self-serving executive "settlements"?

 INJUNCTION ORDER (PDF) FULL CASE TRACKER →